cosmos/sdk-tutorials/academy/3-my-own-chain/wager-denom.md

   type: transfer
 ```

-Which seems to indicate that Alice has been charged the wager.
+This seems to indicate that Alice has been charged the wager.
 As a side node, `cosmos16xx0e457hm8mywdhxtmrar9t09z0mqt9x7srm3` is the checkers module's address.
 Confirm it:

 <CodeGroup>